 Spousal support is also known as spousal maintenance or alimony.
 There are a number of factors considered when determining the amount of spousal maintenance the Court may award after a dissolution.
 The cause of the dissolution or fault of one spouse or another is not a factor in determining whether spousal support should be awarded.

 Prior to 2015, judges in Illinois had the discretion to determine what a maintenance award should be.
-Judges have some discretion to determine whether or not spousal maintenance should be awarded; however, if they find justification for spousal maintenance, they will apply the mathematical formula.
+Judges have some discretion to determine whether or not spousal maintenance should be awarded; however, if they find it appropriate to award spousal support, judges are to follow the mathematical formula unless they set out specifically why they are not choosing to follow in the particular case.

 In determining whether or not spousal maintenance is appropriate, judges consider 12 factors.
 According to the Illinois Marriage and Dissolution of Marriage Act, these factors include: